-(b) Effort shall be made to minimize Reasonable effort should be made to maintain releases of radioactivity from a disposal site in effluents to the general environment to the extent as low as is reasonably achievable at any time during the performance period.
+(c) Effort shall be made to minimize releases of radioactivity from a disposal facility to the general environment to the extent reasonably achievable at any time during the performance period.
 Compliance with this paragraph must be demonstrated through analyses that meet the requirements specified in § 61.13(e).